k21971/EvilHack/doc/evilhack-changelog.md

 - Develop an alternate quest for Dark (chaotic) Knight, round two
 - Develop an alternate quest for Dark (chaotic) Knight, round three
 - Develop an alternate quest for Dark (chaotic) Knight, round four
+- Fix: special handling when wishing for the Magic Mirror of Merlin and which owner shows up